Orientational decoherence within molecules and emergence of the molecular shape: Summary, conclusion, and outlook to future work

 \paragraph*{Acknowledgement}

 This project was initiated during a Short Term Scientific Mission of the MOLIM COST Action.
-EM acknowledges financial support from a PROMYS Grant (no. IZ11Z0\_166525) of the Swiss National Science Foundation. \\[1cm]
+EM acknowledges financial support from a PROMYS Grant (no. IZ11Z0\_166525) of the Swiss National Science Foundation.
+We thank one of the Reviewers of this article for their insightful comments.